DerEwige/speedupln.com/docs/fee_potential_and_rebalancing.md

 ## 3. Earning Through Rebalancing: Moving Satoshis to Maximize Relative Fee Potential

 Rebalancing in the Lightning Network is a strategy where nodes move their satoshis between different channels to optimize their earning potential.
 The idea is to shift liquidity from channels with low relative fee potential (where earnings are suboptimal) to channels with higher relative fee potential, where the satoshis can generate more income.
 By doing this effectively, node operators can increase their overall earnings, provided that the cost of rebalancing is lower than the potential earnings gained from repositioning the liquidity.

+**Note:** While profit maximization is a key reason for rebalancing, there are other valid motivations.
+One example is to ensure *reachability*—making sure that a node has sufficient liquidity in channels to remain connected and route payments effectively across the network.
+Without proper rebalancing, a node may become poorly positioned in the network, limiting its ability to route payments, even if it isn't directly focused on earning higher fees.

 ### How Rebalancing Works